An Exciting 4 Days in Osaka Itinerary: Perfect for First-Timers!

 When we visited Namba Yasaka Shrine, the cherry blossoms were still in bloom

 Visit early to enjoy the tranquillity of this spot before it gets busy later on in the day.
-During our visit in April 2023, there were some lovely cherry blossoms on the grounds.
+During our visit in April 2023, there were some lovely cherry blossoms to be discovered on the grounds.

-It’s about a 10-minute walk from Namba station, but a worthwhile photo spot as one of the more unique shrines in Japan.
+It’s about a 10-minute walk from Namba station, but a worthwhile photo spot as one of the more unique shrines in Japan (and it’s free!).

 Open: Daily